e1z0/irda-box/README.md

 * [Soldering wire](https://www.aliexpress.com/item/4001230482375.html)
 * [Single Core Copper Wire](https://www.aliexpress.com/item/1005001918707461.html), wire can be different, it does not matter.

+The build process of prototype 1 case is [shown here](prototype1.md)

 ## Requirements for OS